nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/AshwinC/Readme.md

 # Overview
-This notebook attempts Challenge #2 - Seasonality.
+I attempted Challenge #2 - Seasonality.
 My goal was to find whether there was correlation between the frequency of specific question topics asked during the year and the planting and harvesting seasons for Kenya and Uganda.